smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.7/index.md

 ### Alternative way to satisfy `connectedDevice` requirement for foreground service

 If your app does not have the `BLUETOOTH_CONNECT` permission, and was not selected to receive the USB accessory intent, it is still possible to request access to a connected device (USB) so that your app's SDL related services can start in the foreground.
-This can be accomplished during the the `onSdlEnabled` callback in your `SdlBroadcastReceiver` as follows:
+This can be accomplished during the `onSdlEnabled` callback in your `SdlBroadcastReceiver` as follows:

 ```java
 //SdlReceiver.java